 However we treat our children, we are conditioning them to believe that this is what’s normal and acceptable in relationships.
 The above examples stand out as being particularly shocking, yet the bully-victim relationship commonly plays out in homes, schools, workplaces, in politics and between countries.
 Until the authoritarian punishment based system is understood to be dysfunctional at best and often dangerous, it continues to be the elephant in the room as Individuals compete and blame each other.
 People of all ages whose actions negatively impact another generally know that it doesn’t feel good, doesn’t feel right.
 It’s so hard for individuals, for parents at home with their children, to break away from this cycle, especially if it was the “normal” that they grew up in.
 Yet early childhood conditioning operates automatically unless we put a lot of hard work into exploring, re-evaluating and challenging the beliefs that no longer serve us.

-If a parent regularly yells at a child and puts them down, can they truly expect their child not to grow up to be an adult who tolerates being treated in such a way by their partner or boss, or who treats others in such a way.
+If a parent regularly yells at a child and puts them down, is being taught that this is what loving relationships look like.
+Punitive parenting puts children at great risk of growing up to be an adult who tolerates being treated in such a way by their partner or boss, or who treats others in such a way?
 The adults who grew up in an authoritarian household are not only less likely to see that a relationship is dysfunctional and that they deserve better, but they tend to either fight back aggressively or submit rather than asserting clear boundaries.
-Whereas, the adult who grew up in a family where connection and respect was maintained even when conflicts and differences arose, will likely have more clarity that differences should be worked through as respectfully as possible.
+Whereas, the adult who grew up in a family where connection and respect were maintained even when conflicts and differences arose, will likely have more clarity that differences should be worked through as respectfully as possible.

 “Peace cannot be kept by force.
 It can only be achieved by understanding.” ~ Albert Einstein.